Project Brief

 Instructor: Yvette Shen ( •᷄ᴗ•́) Teaching Assistants: Borami Kang, Valeska Tan

-This studio project explores UX as something that happens across screens, spaces, bodies, and systems.
-Working in interdisciplinary teams, sophomore students in Visual Communication Design and Experiential Media Design create hybrid experiences that connect a digital interface, a spatial or physical interaction, and a simple generative behavior that changes in response to context.
+This sophomore studio explores UX as something that unfolds across screens, spaces, and everyday situations.
+Working in interdisciplinary teams, students in Visual Communication Design and Experiential Media Design create hybrid experiences that bring together a 2D interface, a spatial interaction in a real environment, and a simple generative behavior that changes with context.

 Studio work session collage